aelhani/react-facts/README.md

 Keys help React identify which items have changed
 Keys serve as hint but they don’t get passed to components
 # Formit for handling forms in React ?
+React recommands Composition over inheritance
+In React, we Start With A Mock